 The state reports the incidence rate of mesothelioma in NE Minnesota is double the rates in other areas of the state for men.
 (State.mn.us).
 From 2013 to 21015, there was an average of 56 cases of mesothelioma in men and 18 cases in women diagnosed per year in the state.
 Over the last decade, the age-adjusted rate of mesothelioma in NE Minnesota is four new cases per 100,000.

 If you have worked in an industrial occupation in Minnesota in the past and think you suffered asbestos exposure, you could be entitled to compensation IF you have been diagnosed with mesothelioma or another asbestos-related condition.
-Talking to a mesothelioma attorney in Minnesota is a good idea.
+Talking to a mesothelioma attorney near you in Minnesota is a good idea.
 At the end of this article, we offer contact information for several prominent attorneys who handle mesothelioma cases in Minnesota.
 Also below is more information about the problem of asbestos exposure in Minnesota and other important information about mesothelioma.

 What Causes Mesothelioma?